gaurdian2701/BattleTanks3D/README.md

-# CharacterSelection
+# Battle Tanks MVC
-This is the project which demonstrates how character selection works in actual games.
+I forked this repository to learn how MVC works and implement in in different scenarios